Weeks-UNC/RNAvigate/docs/installation.md

    1. Click on interactive apps, under servers, click on Jupyter Notebook.
    2. Enter the number of hours you will be working, 1 CPU, other fields blank.
-   3. DONT FORGET TO SAVE BEFORE YOUR NOTEBOOK SHUTS DOWN.
+   3. Don't forget to save before you run out of time!

 2. Navigate to your data directory, and open a new notebook using the "rnavigate" option.
-4. Type `import rnavigate as MaP` into the first code cell and run it.
+4. Type `import rnavigate as rnav` into the first code cell and run it.
-5. Your ready to starting exploring your data!
+5. You're ready to starting exploring your data!